-We are a proud member of MyLegacy, a band of Irish Charities which have come together to highlight the importance of legacy donations.
+We are a proud member of MyLegacy, a group of Irish Charities which have come together to highlight the importance of legacy donations.

 As part of our membership of MyLegacy, what we ask people to do is consider leaving a gift in your will to your chosen charity - after ensuring that your loved ones are looked after and all other affairs are in order.

-Leaving a gift in your will means that you can make a substantial contribution that costs nothing in your lifetime but will mean everything to someone else someday, and will make you feel good now knowing that you’ll be changing many people’s lives and assisting us with our work towards a society where no person's life is limited by epilepsy.
+Leaving a gift in your will means that you can make a substantial contribution to the work of Epilepsy Ireland that costs nothing in your lifetime but will mean everything to someone else someday.
+You will have the benefit of knowing that you’ll be changing many people’s lives and assisting us with our work towards a society where no person's life is limited by epilepsy.

-MyLegacy is a fantastic resource and has a wealth of information for you on the process of making a will, however for ease of access, we have also listed some common questions around the making of a Will below.
+MyLegacy is a fantastic resource and has a wealth of information for you on the process of making a will.
+Below are some of the common questions around the making of a Will, which we hope will also be of assistance.

 Why should I make a will?